Jose-MPM/Notes/Courses/English V/English Topics.md

         4. What are you going to do next weekend?
 The next Weekned I'm going to go to a party, I'm going to dance, Sunday morning I'm goind to run with one of my friends and in the afternoon another friend Ariel is going to visit me.

         5. Which specific activities are you going to do on your next vacation?
-I am not going to abroad, I'm going to stay in home, because I'm going to learn many new things, such as skate and swim, I am going to walk a lot on the street with my dogs.
+I am not going to abroad, I'm going to stay in home, because I'm going to learn many new things, such as skate,swim and dance, I am going to walk a lot on the street with my dogs.

         6. Are you going to visit your family or friends?
 And I'm going to visit all my siblings who dont live with my and I'm going to hang out with my friends.

-    - 5:19 Video
+    * **Summary**:
+        - We use *going to* to talk about future plans or intentions and a conclusing regarding the inmediate future, if we know that about the present we cay say some about  the future.
 ## U3M2 Plans or future arrangements

 * Topics:
     - Future **vs** Present Continuous
         * be going to + base verb **_VS_** to be + verb-ing
-            - I'm going to the mall -> PC
+            > - I'm going to the mall -> PC
-            - I'm going to _go_ home  -> Future
+            > - I'm going to _go_ home  -> Future

     - Present Continuos to express actions that we are doing now:
-        * You are reading this example
+        > * You are reading this example
-        * You are having a fantastic time
+        > * You are having a fantastic time.
+        > * I'm studying and thinking English and not in Spanish

     - Present Continuous to express future:
         * Don't use the simple present to express future arrangements.
+Use present continuous.
-            - > I'm seeing some friends tonight, **NOT**: I see some friends tonight.
+            > - I'm seeing some friends tonight, **NOT**: I see some friends tonight.
+            > - I'm going to dance class with my friendss.

         * Talking about future arrangements or plans that we have made at fixed time or place in the future:_
-            - > What _are you doing_ next Friday afternoon?
+            > - What _are you doing_ next Friday afternoon?
 I'm _going to_ the cinema, with some friends.

+            > - Where are you staying next Saturdar night?
+I'm staying with Itzel after going to a wedding with her.

         * Not use to talk about activities that we are doing in this moment.
     - Structure:
         * (+) to be + verb-ing
-            - > At 4 o'clock we are going to the brother's apartment
+            > - At 4 o'clock we are going to the brother's apartment
         * (-) to be + not + verb-ing
-            - > They aren't coming to the party
+            > - They aren't coming to the party
         * (?) be + Subject + verb-ing + rest?
-            - > Is she meeting her friends tonight?
+            > - Is she meeting her friends tonight?
-            - > What are you doing on Monday?
+            > - What are you doing on Monday?
 I'm going to the doctor's at 9am.
 * Examples:
     - She's leaving in a minute.
     - We're arriving at 6pm.
     - You're going to finish the university next year.
     - Next month he's working from home

+* **Summary**:
+        - We use *present continuos* to talk about actions that we are doing in this moment and also use to express future arrangements or plans that we have made at fixed time or place.

 ## U3M1 Definition and specification